AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 With the [mechanics of block structure explained,](#block-structure) it is possible to create a content model that maps content persisted in AEM one-to-one to the delivery tier.

 Early in every project, a content model must be carefully considered for every block.
 It must be agnostic to the content source and authoring experience in order to allow authors to switch or combine them while reusing block implementations and styles.
-More details about that as general guidance can be found in [David's Model (take 2).](https://www.aem.live/docs/davidsmodel) More specifically the [block collection](/help/edge/developer/block-collection.md) contains a extensive set of content models for specific use cases of common user interface patterns.
+More details and general guidance can be found in [David's Model (take 2).](https://www.aem.live/docs/davidsmodel) More specifically, the [block collection](/help/edge/developer/block-collection.md) contains a extensive set of content models for specific use cases of common user interface patterns.

-For AEM authoring with Edge Delivery Services, this raises the question how we can serve a compelling semantic content model when the information is authored with forms composed of multiple fields instead of editing semantic markup in-context like rich text.
+For AEM authoring with Edge Delivery Services, this raises the question how to serve a compelling semantic content model when the information is authored with forms composed of multiple fields instead of editing semantic markup in-context like rich text.

 To solve this problem, there are three methods that facilitate creating a compelling content model: